newrelic/node-newrelic/README.md

   trace will count as slow and be sent to New Relic.
 Can also be set to `apdex_f`, at which point it will set the trace threshold to 4 times the current ApdexT.
-* `NEW_RELIC_APDEX`: Set the initial Apdex tolerating / threshold value.
+* `NEW_RELIC_APDEX`: Set the initial Apdex tolerating / threshold value in seconds.
 This is more often than not set from the server.
-Defaults to 0.5.
+Defaults to 0.100.
 * `NEW_RELIC_CAPTURE_PARAMS`: Whether to capture request parameters on slow transaction or error traces.
 Defaults to false.
 * `NEW_RELIC_IGNORED_PARAMS`: Some parameters may contain sensitive